-Prof. V.Krishna Ananth, Department of History, SRM University – AP Amaravati,
+Prof. V.Krishna Ananth, Associate Professor, Department of History, School of Social Sciences, Sikkim University

 Studies of Myths revolve around three concerns: Its origin, its function and the subject matter.
 While such disciplines as sociology, literature and anthropology have matured to theorise myths, there is no such effort as such from the practitioners of the craft of history.
 This, notwithstanding (or perhaps because of this vacuum), invocation of myths is commonplace in history, at least in the popular perception of the discipline.
 This is most prominent in the history of nations and nationalism and the role that myths play in the making of the nation – a historical category – has been stressed and convincingly so by Antony D Smith.